 21 Aug Our Lady of Knock

-Today is the memorial day of Our Lady of Knock.
+Today is the Anniversary of The Apparition of Our Lady of Knock.
 Ora pro nobis.

 The humble people of the Knock of 1879, hidden away in the West of Ireland, could not possibly have foreseen the climax of that day in August, when throughout the day the very elements seemed to be at war.
 Tradition has it that Knock had been blessed by St. Patrick, that he had prophesied that one day it would be a holy place, but the people were scarcely thinking of that as they looked out at the rains that beat furiously down upon their little village of a dozen houses.